 The lodge operates an adjacent developed campsite with pull-through RV sites with full hookups and electricity; these are available on a reserved or first-come basis.
 Tents and no-hookup truck and motorcycle campers are welcome in this area as well.

-Cost is $18 per night, no hookups, or $15 for just a tent; $35 per night, full hookups.
-The lodge management is in flux right now; please fill out our online reservation form and we'll put you on the waiting list for a slot (we have them all reserved now, so there will be at leat 40 available soon).
+Cost is approximately $18 per night, no hookups, or $15 for just a tent; $35 per night, full hookups; please fill out our online reservation form and we'll put you on the waiting list for a slot [NOTE: IF THIS LINK DOES NOT WORK, THE RV PARK IS FULL.
+MAKE OTHER PLANS, WE CANNOT ACCOMMODATE NEW RESERVATIONS.]

 Coconino National Forest campgrounds and dispersed camping